Key welfare issues for beef cattle

 Here are some of the main concerns we have about the welfare of beef cattle in the UK.

+Good management and well-maintained housing is important for avoiding welfare problems with beef cattle.
 Some people assume that all beef cattle are kept outside in fields.
-However, many cattle need to be housed during winter, when the weather is bad and the grass is not growing.
+However, many cattle need to be housed during winter, when the weather is bad and the grass isn't growing.
 Some may be reared entirely indoors.
-We have particular concerns about:

-- Cattle being tethered during winter housing
+- Cattle being tethered during winter housing.

 - Lack of space and poor lighting.

-- Fully slatted flooring which can be uncomfortable for cattle.
+- Fully-slatted flooring, which can be uncomfortable for cattle.

-- lack of separate pens for sick animals on some farms and poor/lack of handling facilities.
-Electric goads are sometimes used to help move cattle, which we believe indicates that there is something wrong with the handling facilities, whether they're on the farm or in the abattoir.
+- Electric goads - these are sometimes used to help move cattle, which we believe suggests that there's something wrong with the handling facilities, whether they're on the farm or in the abattoir.

 Find out more about how you can help improve the lives of beef cattle.